 Chapter 1: The Necessity for Sadhana

 Mother Earth is very kind.
-We cannot even walk on the road without this compassion of the divine Mother Earth.
+We cannot even walk on the road without this compassion of divine Mother Earth.
 It cannot pull us too much; then we will not lift our legs.
-And it cannot pull us too little; otherwise we will fly in the air.
-So, how carefully the arrangement is made that we are given the foolish permission to feel that we are free people!
+And it cannot pull us too little; otherwise, we will fly in the air.
+How carefully the arrangement is made that we are given the permission to foolishly feel that we are free people!
 Human individuality is vainglorious, basically, and very egoistic, wrongly.
 We can be egoistic rightly, sometimes; but if the ego is manifest wrongly, and in a foolish manner, it loses every sense.

 If we are totally inseparable, then we cannot deal with the world, just as we do not have to deal with our own selves.
 Here again a mystery is before us.
 The word maya that is used in scriptures is just this much—an inscrutability, and a difficulty operating, an inexplicability of the relation of the appearance of things to the reality of things.
-The relationship between appearance and reality is so unintelligible, inexplicable, philosophers have used the word maya, which does not mean somebody sitting there on our head; it is sitting inside our mind only.
+The relationship between appearance and reality is so unintelligible and inexplicable that philosophers have used the word maya, which does not mean somebody sitting on our head; it is sitting inside our mind only.

 In our sadhana, in our practice of spiritual exercise, we have to put forth effort in the direction of the solution of this peculiar conflict arisen due to the inexplicability of the circumstances in which we are placed in this world.
 It is a total onslaught of the total individual in respect of the total operation of the cosmos.
 The whole of us is ready to commence the battle of life, if one would like to call it so, in confronting the totality of the opposition in the form of this inscrutable phenomenon known as the world.
 If there has been a thing called the Mahabharata war, we are facing it here every day.

 A third element entered invisibly, which was the cause of the victory of the Pandavas.
 We cannot oppose the world with all the might and mane that we may wield.
 An individual cannot easily conquer the world.
-The Pandavas cannot win victory against the Kauravas, but it is possible for them when they attune themselves to a third element altogether which ranges beyond the operation of both the subjective side and the objective side.
-Above the Pandavas and Kauravas there was Krishna, who stood above both the Pandavas and the Kauravas.
+The Pandavas could not win victory against the Kauravas, but it was possible for them when they attuned themselves to a third element altogether which ranged beyond the operation of both the subjective side and the objective side.
+Above was Krishna, who stood above both the Pandavas and the Kauravas.
 This is the adhidaiva principle.
 It does not do anything, but its very existence is enough.

-Yato krishna, tato dharma; yato dharma, tato jaya: Wherever is Krishna, there is righteousness; and wherever there is righteousness, there is victory.
-Yatra yogeśvaraḥ kṛṣṇo yatra pārtho dhanurdharaḥ tatra śrīr vijayo bhūtir dhruvā nītir matir mama (Gita 18.78): “Where the individual and the supremely transcendent Krishna join together, being seated in one chariot, and drive forward in the operation of the cosmos, victory is certain,” says the concluding verse of the Bhagavadgita.
+Wherever is Krishna, there is righteousness; and wherever there is righteousness, there is victory.
+Yatra yogeśvaraḥ kṛṣṇo yatra pārtho dhanurdharaḥ, tatra śrīr vijayo bhūtir dhruvā nītir matir mama (B.G.
+18.78): “Where the individual and the supremely transcendent Krishna join together, being seated in one chariot, and drive forward in the operation of the cosmos, victory is certain,” says the concluding verse of the Bhagavadgita.

-Spiritual sadhana or practice is not an easy job, though a routine of daily ritual is good enough, in one sense of the term.
-We practise japa, read scriptures, go to temples, offer arati, take baths in the holy river, and go on pilgrimage.
+Spiritual practice, sadhana, is not an easy job, though a routine of daily ritual is good enough in one sense of the term.
+We practise japa, read scriptures, go to temples, offer arati, take baths in a holy river, and go on pilgrimages.
 It is wonderful, but they have to be charged with the force of the surrender of the individual spirit to that transcendent spirit which is above both the world and the individual.

 So, unnecessary enthusiasm of an emotional type is not called for here.
 Things are not so simple as they appear on the surface.
-The renunciation of the world means renunciation of oneself also, because one’s own self cannot stand outside the world.
-When I go, the world also goes; but when I continue to be a hard-boiled egoistic individual and cannot be renounced at all, then the world also cannot be renounced.
+The renunciation of the world means the renunciation of oneself also because one’s own self cannot stand outside the world.
+When I go, the world also goes; but when I continue to be a hard-boiled egoistic individuality which cannot be renounced at all, then the world also cannot be renounced.
 Self-abnegation is the same as world-abnegation.

 A fraction of an individual can achieve only a fraction of victory.
 A finite effort can yield only a finite result.
 “I want everything, but I will do very little,” is not going to be our attitude.
 Sadhana is the spiritual effort towards God-realisation.
 God is a total in every sense of the term.
 As there cannot be anything outside God, there cannot be any other thought in the mind external to the concentration of the mind on this purpose in sadhana.
 Ekagrata, or one-pointedness, here means the whole-souled operation of the spirit inwardly in the direction of the whole-souled encompassing reality, which is God Almighty.

-It is not inside; it is yourself.
+The soul is not inside you; it is yourself.
 You yourself are the soul, and it is not something that is inside you.
-Do not bring the question of inside and outside, because it is spaceless.
+Do not bring the question of inside and outside, because the soul is spaceless.
 The soul is not located somewhere in space.
 It is the concept of space that brings in the idea of inside and outside.
 There is no space in this indivisible spark of divinity called the soul; therefore, it cannot be called something existing inside or outside.
 It is the existence.
 You yourself are the soul.
-Do not say that the soul is inside you, because if it is inside you, you will be standing outside it—a very mischievous thought.
+Do not say that the soul is inside you because if it is inside you, you will be standing outside it—a very mischievous thought.

 This is like a circus feat, to some extent.
 If we make a little mistake, we will fall down; and on which side we will fall, we cannot say.
 It may be forward or backward, or downward, or anywhere.
-An ardent longing is the qualification required.
-The greatest of qualifications is supposed to be asking for freedom.
-That is mumukshutva; all other qualifications are secondary.
+An ardent longing, mumukshutva, is the qualification required.
+The greatest of qualifications is supposed to be asking for freedom, and all other qualifications are secondary.
 When the soul asks, it has to be given.
 But the soul should ask, not the waking mind, the conscious mind, which is a paltry expression of the psychic total which is buried inside us.
-In meditation it is something more than the psychic total that is operating.
-Say, “I am engaged in meditation”; do not say, “My mind is meditating.”
+In meditation, it is something more than the psychic total that is operating.
+Say, “I am engaged in meditation.”
+Do not say, “My mind is meditating.”

 You are the most blessed centre of this spiritual activity called meditation sadhana.
 Here in this great effort, you are guided by nobody except by that independent Actionless Being gazing at you from all sides, and ready to be of assistance to you.
-Suhṛdaṁ sarvabhūtānāṁ jñātvā māṁ śāntim ṛcchati (Gita 5.29).
+Suhṛdaṁ sarvabhūtānāṁ jñātvā māṁ śāntim ṛcchati (B.G.
+5.29).
 There is one friend for you.
 That friend is an actionless friend.
-That friend will not shake hands with you; he will not speak to you.
-But he will do everything for you.
+That friend will not shake hands with you, he will not speak to you, but he will do everything for you.

-Towards that end, we must adjust our life’s activity also in a manner of total operation, which virtually means no operation at all.
+Towards that end, we must adjust our life’s activity in a manner of total operation, which virtually means no operation at all.
 A total action is no action.
 This is what the Bhagavadgita tells us again and again.
 A total action is no action; it is non-binding.
-A particular action is binding, but total action cannot bind because it is equally no action.
+A particular action is binding, but a total action cannot bind because it is equally no action.
 In this action, one sees actionlessness.
-Anything that is total is not anything that is particular and, therefore, no particular reaction can follow from that; yet, it is all things.
+Anything that is total is not anything that is particular; therefore, no particular reaction can follow from that.
+Yet, it is all things.

 A human mind cannot understand all these things.
-It requires dedication, and satsanga with great souls, saints and sages.
+It requires dedication and satsanga with great souls, saints and sages.
 Satsanga is the word.
 No scripture, no book, no tirtha yatra, no conference can be of any assistance here.
-The company of mighty masters who have delved into the spirit and lived this life of self-contentment inwardly and outwardly and transcendentally is satsanga.
+Satsanga is the company of mighty Masters who have delved into the spirit and lived this life of self-contentment inwardly, outwardly and transcendentally.